amatrhr/LPsim/README.md

 # LPsim
-Files to run basic lasso/SCAD simulations.
-Of little general interest.
+Files to run bootstrapped lasso simulations in a genetic (and polygenetic!) context.
+Coming soon: comments, SCAD regression